jancotanis/Monitoring/README.md

 ```

 ## Application configuration
-Applciation configuration is stored in `monitoring.cfg`.
-This is a yaml formatted
+Application configuration is stored in `monitoring.cfg`.
+The document will be automatically extended based on the
+entries within the various SAAS services.
+The entries will be merged based on the account description.
+For each entry you may select if malware detection and/or backups needs to be checked.

+Currently malware is only supported for Sophos portal.
+This also scans for connection issues in VPN tunnels.
+Backup checks are supported for VEEAM, Skykick and CloudAlly.

-file with the following structure.
+This is a yaml formatted file with the following structure:

-Example
 ```
 ---
 - !ruby/struct:ConfigData